Local trails are a community asset

 “Trails provide a link between people and their natural environment.
-Trails bring people in close contact with a landscape that is not so highly modified by human use and activities.
+They bring people in close contact with a landscape that is not so highly modified by human use and activities.
 Trails through open space allow people to get away from the artificial environment they spend most of their lives within,” said Trails Coordinator Bill Haire.

 Trails boost the economy

 Trails are important to the local economy.
 Studies show that home values increase when a trail is nearby.
 For many, nearby recreation opportunities are a determining factor when considering relocating to an area.
 Quality trails also play an important role in the region’s tourism industry with hiking and biking opportunities known to attract visitors, again and again.

 Outdoor recreation is responsible for 6.5 million jobs and contributes $730 billion to the national economy.
 That means that 1 in 20 employed Americans works in some form with the outdoor recreation industry, according to the Land and Water Conservation Fund.

 It is estimated that 50 to 70 million Americans use trails every year.
 All of these trips require expenditures on gas, food, lodging, and outdoor gear, thus giving a boost to the local economy, according to the American Hiking Society.
 Many local businesses in Nevada, Yuba and Sierra counties benefit from the recreation tourism dollars generated by trail use.